Faculty

 P: 778-782-9829

-Rob Kitsos is an acclaimed dancer, dance instructor, performing artist, musician, and choreographer who has performed across North America, Europe and Asia.
-He has been a member of many performing companies and collaborated with many artists which cover a broad range of styles from mime to hip hop, improvisation to ballet.
-As a choreographer, Rob has created over 100 original works, many of which include collaborations with artists from a range of disciplines.
-He has studied Mime at Ecole Jacques Lacoq in Paris and played drums in a rock band in popular clubs like CBGB's in New York City.
-He was a Guest Artist at Virginia Commonwealth University in 1998, a full time faculty member at the University of Washington from 1998-2002.
-He then began a two-year Senior Lecturer position at the Hong Kong Academy for Performing Arts.
-In 2004, Rob joined the faculty of Simon Fraser University as an Assistant Professor in the School for the Contemporary Arts.
-He teaches contemporary dance, composition, repertory, dance aesthetics, improvisation in performance and interdisciplinary collaboration.
+Rob Kitsos is a dancer, teacher, performing artist, musician, and choreographer who has performed across North America, Europe and Asia.
+As a maker, Rob has created over 100 original works, many of which include collaborations with artists from a range of disciplines.
+Along with movement-based work- Rob works with video and sound and materials with a range of collaborators.
+As a teacher Rob has worked at Virginia Commonwealth University, the University of Washington and the Hong Kong Academy for Performing Arts.
+In 2004, Rob joined the faculty of Simon Fraser University in the School for the Contemporary Arts.
+He teaches contemporary technique, composition, repertory, interdisciplinary collaboration, and improvisation in performance.
 Rob received his BA in Theatre/Dance from Bard College and his MFA in Dance from the University of Washington in 1997.

 Erika Latta